j-y26/Epigenomic-Pipelines/chromatin_accessibility/README.md

 downstream analysis.
 This is because PCR duplicates are not informative and will cause bias when algorithms tries to identify the enriched regions.

+While many downstream analysis tools can remove duplicates on-the-fly, it is still recommended to remove duplicates at this step to ensure that the downstream analysis is consistent and reproducible.
+In this case, when specifying some downstream analysis parameters, we need to ensure that these downstream tools `ignore duplicates`.

 The following command removes duplicates from the aligned BAM file:

 ```bash